Robust Cauchy-Based Methods for Predictive Regressions: Finite Sample Performance

 \subsubsection{Results}

-We first assess the empirical size of each test under the null hypothesis $\beta = 0$.
-The results for the four volatility models (CNST, SB, RS, and GBM) and for $T \in \{5, 20, 50\}$ are reported in Table~\ref{tab1}.
+We first assess the empirical size of each test under $H_0: \beta = 0$.
+The results for the four volatility models (CNST, SB, RS, and GBM) are reported in Table~\ref{tab1}.
 Overall, both the $t$-statistic–based tests and the hybrid method exhibit satisfactory size performance, closely matching the nominal levels and performing comparably to the Cauchy RT and Cauchy VC tests.
-Among the $t$-based procedures, moderate partition numbers ($q = 12$ or $q = 16$) provide the most stable results, whereas smaller $q$ values tend to be mildly undersized.
+Among the $t$-based procedures, moderate partition numbers ($q = 12$ or $16$) provide the most stable results, whereas smaller $q$ values tend to be mildly undersized.
 In the GBM case, where volatility is endogenously persistent, the $t$-statistic–based tests become slightly conservative but remain competitive with the Cauchy RT and VC methods.

 Next, we analyze the finite-sample power properties of the tests.
-We consider $\beta \in \{0.004 k, k=1,\cdots,5\}$ and $T \in \{20, 50, 100\}$ under the same volatility specifications.
+We consider $\beta \in \{0.004 k, k=1,\cdots,5\}$ under the same volatility specifications.
 The results are summarized in Tables~\ref{tab2}–\ref{tab5}.
 The proposed tests exhibit power comparable to that of the Cauchy RT and Cauchy VC procedures.
 For small samples ($T = 20$), the Cauchy RT and VC tests occasionally show higher power, but the difference diminishes as $T$ increases.
 In certain settings, our methods even outperform the existing approaches.
-For instance, $t_{16}(\check{\gamma})$ dominates under $\beta = 0.02$, $\bar{\kappa} = 0.5$, and regime-switching volatility (Table~\ref{tab4}), whereas the hybrid test $\tau(\check{\beta})$ performs best under $\beta = 0.004$, $\bar{\kappa} = 20$, $T = 20$, and regime-switching volatility.
+For instance, $t_{16}(\check{\gamma})$ dominates under $\beta = 0.02$, $\bar{\kappa} = 0.5$, and regime switching volatility (Table~\ref{tab4}), whereas the hybrid test $\tau(\check{\beta})$ performs best under $\beta = 0.004$, $\bar{\kappa} = 20$, $T = 20$, and regime switching volatility.

 In summary, all four robust inference procedures—Cauchy RT, Cauchy VC, $t_q(\check{\gamma})$, and $\tau(\check{\beta})$—deliver accurate size control and strong discriminatory power under endogenously persistent regressors and persistent volatility.
 While the Cauchy RT requires high-frequency data and a time transformation, and the Cauchy VC involves nonparametric volatility filtering with a tuning parameter, our proposed $t$-statistic and hybrid methods are much simpler to implement and require neither.
 Hence, these approaches are best viewed as complementary: the Cauchy RT and Cauchy VC are preferable in high-frequency environments, whereas our procedures provide robust and easily implementable alternatives in more general settings.
 It is also worth emphasizing that the proposed methods, like the Cauchy VC, are applicable to both continuous- and discrete-time models, whereas the Cauchy RT method is restricted to the continuous-time framework.